devesh-k/web-site/README.md

 ALl this doesnt make sense.

-Re-writing the merge conflict resolution from the merge tool.
+Updating the readme file from the rebase